SAMSAM-55/DefiMaths/README.md

 ![quiz selection page](./Assets/demoImages/DefiMaths-Screenshot-02.png "DéfiMaths's quiz selection page")

-You can see an exempe of this project being used at [defimaths.net](https://defimaths.net "DéfiMaths").
+You can see an example of this project being used at [defimaths.net](https://defimaths.net "DéfiMaths").

 ## License